hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

     [out] uint32_t *actual_quote_len);
 ```

+3. The output of `get_attestation` is IAS-verifiable, and not publicly verifiable.
+So it cannot be provided directly to `verify_evidence` for verification.
+Rather, it is delegated to different entity the task of sending the IAS-verifiable attestation to IAS.
-3. It must to be sent to IAS, which provides a publicly verifiable report.
-This step thus involves contacting and authenticating with a web service using the ISV's credentials.
-For this reason, its completion is delegated to a different entity.
+This step involves contacting and authenticating with a web service using the ISV's credentials.
+IAS will then convert the attestation in a publicly-verifiable report, which can be provided to `verify_evidence`.

 ## Verifying an attestation